jahangeer0411/jahangeer0411/README.md

 ### hola, i am jahangeer 👋

-- 🔭 I’m currently working on Data Science
+- 🔭 I’m currently working on Devops Engineer
-- 🌱 I’m currently Learning Python
 - 👯 I’m looking to collaborate on You Tube
 - 🤔 I’m looking for help with Learning Advance Python
 - 💬 Ask me about Data Visulalization,Python Queries